 Whitman County Trends Blog

-Welcome to the first issue of a quarterly blog featuring Whitman County Trends!
+Welcome to the current issue of a quarterly blog featuring Whitman County Trends!
 The site was launched to inform the residents about many aspects of life of Whitman County, via data.
 The Trends is generously supported by the Port of Whitman.
 We hope you enjoy the blog which may take you to the website.
 As always, EWU and Port appreciate feedback.

 Recent Updates